ghitchens/nerves_networking/README.md

 ## Configuration parameters (sent as Elixir map)

-    ifname    - The ethernet interface (defaults to "eth0") hostname  - hostname to pass during a DHCP request (defaults to none)
+    ifname        - The ethernet interface (defaults to "eth0") hostname      - Hostname to pass during a DHCP request (defaults to "cell") static_config - Statically set the interface configuration Required params for static_config:

-ip, subnet, mask, router, dns - for static configuration
+        ip       - IP address to configure to (e.g. "192.168.15.100")
+        mask     - Subnet Mask to use (e.g. "255.255.255.0")
+        router   - IP address of router (e.g. "192.168.15.1")

 ## Callbacks